Feel It in the Air

 "Feel It in the Air" is a song by American rapper Beanie Sigel from his third studio album The B. Coming (2005).
 It is the third single from the album.
-The song was produced by Heavy D and features singer Melissa Jiménez.
+The song was produced by Heavy D and features singer MJ Songstress.

 Composition

 The song features "mournful noir" saxophone in the production and contains a sample of "Whole Lotta Something Goin' On" by Raphael Ravenscroft.
 Lyrically, Beanie Sigel poignantly reflects on his troubled life, rapping about his feelings and paranoia regarding it.

 Critical reception

 In a review of The B. Coming, Andrew Friedman of Riverfront Times wrote, "The best of the melancholy tracks is a bizarre anti-single: 'Feel It in the Air' pits Beanie against a sax and his own thug spider-sense."

 Remixes

 On December 2, 2022, American rapper Cordae released his own freestyle of the song.